APOGEE: MUSIC OF FARSHID SAMANDARI

 Ariel Barnes, cello; Marcus Takizawa, viola; Joy Yeh, harp

 APOGEE is the first full-length release dedicated exclusively to the music of Canadian composer Farshid Samandari.
 While the album focuses in particular on Samandari’s solo and chamber works for flute, it provides an excellent overview of those things that inform his work in general: Persian classical music and literature, Japanese noh theatre, European avant-garde, even physics.
 The confluence of these seemingly disparate sources fuels his unique voice and inspires his personal maxim, “Unity in Diversity.”
 Moreover, each piece is deeply autobiographical.
 Exile, wandering, the search for a home (both physical and spiritual), and the triumph over adversity are all recurring themes.
 To this end, the flute takes on a particularly important role in this album: it is the artist’s voice, it is the listener’s guide through unfamiliar landscapes, and it is the bridge that connects old and new worlds.
-Physical and digital copies of APOGEE are available through Bandcamp.
+Physical and digital copies of APOGEE are available through Bandcamp and digitally on iTunes.

 SINS & FANTASIES